pabloamh/walker/src/walker/docs/source/cli.rst

 Command-Line Interface
 ========================

-This page details all the available commands for the ``walker`` application.
+This page details all the commands available through the `walker` CLI.

 .. click:: walker.main:cli
    :prog: walker
-   :nested: full
+   :show-nested: